S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 When describing the anticipated impact, explain what you anticipate the consequence of fulfilling the requirement will lead to, and how this is relevant in relation to the driver.

 -   Explain potential benefits, opportunities, or even the [intended outcome](glossary:intended-outcome) of responding to the requirement _in relation to the driver_.
--   Making the impact explicit constraints the scope of the response and helps evaluating n the driverthe effectiveness of the response in relation the driver
+-   Making the impact explicit constraints the scope of the response and helps evaluating the effectiveness of the response in relation the driver

 ## Requirement vs. Solution